DianaSCristensen/Telco-Customer-Churn-SQL-Project/README.md

 This overall pattern suggests that reducing churn is not just about one factor alone, but rather a combination of customer tenure, support access, and relationship context.
 Customers tend to become more stable over time, and features like tech support and having a partner seem to strengthen that stability, especially after the first year.

 While the main analysis highlights tenure, tech support, and partnership status, other features also appear to influence churn.
 For example, customers with **dependents** have a significantly lower churn rate (16%) than those without (31%), and **senior citizens** churn at a higher rate (42%) compared to non-senior customers (24%).
-These trends, although not explored in full detail here, may be worth deeper investigation or testing in the predictive model (part 2).
+Although these trends aren't explored in full detail here, they may be worth deeper investigation in Part 2 of this project, where the focus will be on predicting customer churn.

 ## ➡️ Next steps
 With these insights in hand, the next step in this project is to build a neural network model to predict customer churn.
 Part 2 will focus on preparing the data, training the model, and evaluating how well it can identify customers at risk of leaving.
 Part 2 is currently still in progress but can be found [here](https://github.com/DianaSCristensen/Telco-Customer-Churn-ML-Project).